oracle/terraform-provider-oci/website/docs/r/golden_gate_deployment.html.markdown

 * `license_model` - The Oracle license model that applies to a Deployment.
 * `lifecycle_details` - Describes the object's current state in detail.
 For example, it can be used to provide actionable information for a resource in a Failed state.
 * `lifecycle_sub_state` - Possible GGS lifecycle sub-states.
 * `load_balancer_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the loadbalancer in the customer's subnet.
 The loadbalancer of the public deployment created in the customer subnet.
 * `load_balancer_subnet_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of a public subnet in the customer tenancy.
 Can be provided only for public deployments.
 If provided, the loadbalancer will be created in this subnet instead of the service tenancy.
-For backward compatiblity this is an optional property for now, but it will become mandatory (for public deployments only) after October 1, 2024.
+For backward compatibility, this is an optional property.
+It will become mandatory for public deployments after October 1, 2024.
 * `locks` - Locks associated with this resource.
 	* `message` - A message added by the creator of the lock.
 This is typically used to give an indication of why the resource is locked.
 	* `related_resource_id` - The id of the resource that is locking this resource.
 Indicates that deleting this resource will remove the lock.